drk1wi/blog.github.io/_posts/2019-05-20-client-domain-hooking-in-practice.md

 Project for this simple mobile application can be found [here](https://github.com/drk1wi/WebViewApps) for the reference.

-Running this Android application will have the following effect:
+Running this Android application will have the following effect (vimeo):

 [![Watch the video](https://i.vimeocdn.com/video/783706297.jpg)](https://vimeo.com/336805961?autoplay=1&quality=1080p)